jonasohrn87/MovieList/README.md

 - After this run "npm install" in the project root folder for it to install necessary dependencies for Strapi.
 To start Strapi run "npm run develop".
 - For React Vite JS go to movielist-react folder inside movielist root folder and run "npm install" there aswell for necessary dependencies for React.
 To start React run "npm run dev".
 - Make sure both Strapi and React are both started in separet terminals, both needs to be running at the same time.

+Since the content is local, our content will not follow this project and you will need to create the content in Strapi yourself.

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.